 - Softly shift your weight from side to side

-- Tilt your weight backwards and forwards or side to side
+- Tilt your weight backward and forwards or side to side

-- Slight tilt to either right or left, maintaining balance
+- The slight tilt to either right or left, maintaining balance

 - Single foot balance